Jake Sully: Avatar (2009)

-Arriving on Pandora, Dr. Grace Augustine, head of the Avatar Program, considers Sully an inadequate replacement for Tom but accepts his assignment as a bodyguard.
-While escorting the avatars of Grace and fellow scientist Dr. Norm Spellman, Jake's avatar is attacked by a thanator.
-Fleeing into the forest, Jake is rescued by Neytiri, a female Na'vi.
-Witnessing an auspicious sign, she takes him to her clan.
-Mo'at, Neytiri's mother and the clan's spiritual leader, orders her daughter to initiate Jake into their society.
-Taking advantage of his new position, Colonel Miles Quaritch, head of RDA's private security force, promises to pay for an operation that would give him the ability to walk again, in exchange for giving information about the Na'vi.
-After learning of this, Grace transfers herself, Jake, and Norm to an outpost.
+Dr. Grace Augustine, the head of the Avatar Program, considers Jake an inadequate replacement for Tom but accepts him into the program.
+While piloting his avatar and escorting Grace and Dr. Norm Spellman through the Pandoran jungle, Jake is attacked by a thanator.
+He is rescued by Neytiri, a female Na'vi, who takes him to her clan after witnessing an auspicious sign.
+Mo'at, Neytiri's mother and the clan's spiritual leader, orders Neytiri to initiate Jake into their society.
+Jake agrees to give information that he gains while learning the Na'vi ways to Colonel Miles Quaritch, the head of the RDA's security force.

 Over the next three months, Jake falls in love with Neytiri and begins sympathizing with the Na'vi.
-Jake reveals his change of allegiance when attempting to disable a bulldozer that threatens to destroy a sacred Na'vi site.
-Quaritch shows a video recording of Jake's attack on the bulldozer and another where he admits that the Na'vi will never abandon Hometree to Administrator Parker Selfridge, who orders them to destroy Hometree.
-Jake asks Selfridge to give him one hour to convince the Na'vi to evacuate before commencing the attack.
+He reveals his change of allegiance when he attempts to disable a bulldozer that is threatening to destroy a sacred Na'vi site.
+RDA Administrator Parker Selfridge orders Quaritch to destroy the Na'vi clan's Hometree, but Jake asks for one hour to convince the Na'vi to evacuate.